-To participate in Internet communications and on Internet Protocol-based networks, a node must have an Internet address that identifies it to the other nodes.
-All Internet addresses are IP addresses format used to route the information.
-Your Internet service provider controls the IP address of any device it connects to the Internet.
+Internet To participate in Internet communications and on address Internet Protocol-based networks, a node must have an Internet address that identifies it to the other nodes.
+All service provider controls the IP address of any device it connects to the Internet.
 The IP addresses in your network must conform to IP addressing rules.
 In smaller LANs, most people will allow the DHCP function of a router or gateway to assign the IP addresses on internal networks.